highbyte/dotnet-6502/tools/vscode-extension/README.md

 When execution returns to your source-mapped address range (e.g., after an `RTS` instruction), the editor automatically switches back to showing your .asm source file with the highlighted line.

-**Note:** The Debug Adapter Protocol does not provide a way for debug adapters to automatically open the Disassembly view.
+**Note:** The Debug Adapter Protocol does not (seemingly) provide a way for debug adapters to automatically open the Disassembly view.
 This is a VS Code UI design decision - users must manually open it the first time they need it.
+However, once opened, the disassembly view remains visible across debug sessions.

 ## Limitations

 - Conditional breakpoints not yet supported
 - Variable inspection limited to registers and memory addresses
-- Disassembly view does not open automatically (must be opened manually via right-click or command palette) You can debug the C# code (debug adapter and emulator) while debugging a 6502 program using a two-window workflow:
+- Disassembly view does not open automatically (must be opened manually via right-click on Call Stack) You can debug the C# code (debug adapter and emulator) while debugging a 6502 program using a two-window workflow:

 **Window 1 - Extension Test (6502 Debugging)**: